We are now into the 4th quarter of 2020, and hopefully, you’ve spent some time planning and developing your 2021 business goals!

 The key is to help employees feel appreciated for their hard work!

 Every organization should determine the appropriate timing of merit increases.

 Begin by developing systems and a process to budget resources, manage performance, and allocate raises based on performance.

-This will help you to create a culture that achieves objectives and makes employees feel appreciated for all that they do!
+This will help you create a culture that achieves objectives and makes employees feel appreciated for all they do!

 There are many great books that can help you develop a compensation plan for your employees.
 Strategic Compensation is one I recommend!
 Check it out!